Creative Time

 About Josh Rutstein

-I am an aspiring entrepreneur and hopeful political candidate.
-Father of 2 very special girls, husband to an amazing woman, and passionate American.
-I snowboard whenever possible and follow a 20x mentality for exercise.
-I also play golf and ultimate frisbee and am a die hard New England Patriots fan and season ticket holder.
-Everyday I wake up wanting to make this country a better place, someday I hope to actually succeed.
+I am an entrepreneur leader who loves building creative new things.
+Father of 2 very special girls, husband, and passionate American.
+I ski/snowboard whenever possible and follow a 20x mentality for exercise.
+I also play golf and paraglide.
+Many see me as a die hard New England Patriots fan, season ticket holder and tailgater.
+Everyday I wake up wanting to make this world a better place, someday I hope to actually succeed.

 This entry was posted in Uncategorized.
 Bookmark the permalink.